fbpx

 “FUTURE VISION”

-Through powerful imagery and innovative practices, artists can inspire a vision of a world that motivates viewers.
-“Future Vision” serves as a catalyst for change.
+Through powerful imagery and innovative practices, the “Future Vision” campaign serves as an urgent reminder of the importance of voting and preserving our civil rights.
 Art has the unique ability to transcend cultural and linguistic barriers, reaching a diverse audience and evoking emotional responses that drive action.
-When people see a vivid portrayal of what a better future could look like, they are more likely to be inspired to take steps toward making that vision a reality.

 “I am thrilled to curate this public art series that transforms billboards into canvases for social change across the nation.
 The ‘Future Vision’ theme invites artists to imagine and depict a better tomorrow during a critical time leading up to the presidential election.
 Your artwork can inspire viewers, spark meaningful dialogue, and encourage a promising future – making it an essential part of this nationwide initiative.
 The billboard transformed into an art display is an innovative, and ultimately accessible way to transform spaces normally dedicated to advertising into public art that has power and impact.” – Curator Indira Cesarine

-Opening October 25, 2024, SaveArtSpace will launch public art installations for each selected work on billboard ad spaces in cities around the US.
+On October 25, 2024, SaveArtSpace will launch the public art installations for each selected work on billboard ad spaces in cities around the US.
 The public art will be on view for at least one month.

 Selected Artists